jiecaoyu/XNOR-Net-PyTorch/README.md

 I implemented the AlexNet for the ImageNet dataset.
 ### Dataset

 The training supports [torchvision](https://github.com/pytorch/vision).
-But the author is still training model and tuning the hyperparameters.
+But the author is still training the model and tuning the hyperparameters.
 The pretrained model will soon be available.

 If you have installed [Caffe](https://github.com/BVLC/caffe), you can download the preprocessed dataset [here](https://drive.google.com/uc?export=download&id=0B-7I62GOSnZ8aENhOEtESVFHa2M) and uncompress it.
 To set up the dataset: